 It’s New Zealand’s waterways, snaking their way through the mountains, that truly hold it’s magic.
 The Kiwis agree.
 In 2017 they gave a river the same rights as a person.
-To see what all the fuss was about our Explorer Xavier Anderson loaded up with a ridiculous amount of gear and headed over the ditch with a group of spirited Aussie mates, in search of canyoning and packrafting adventures.
+To see what all the fuss was about our Explorer Xavier Anderson loaded up and headed over the ditch in search of canyoning and packrafting adventures.

 The water lapped at our boats as we floated down the river.
 The walls of the gorge were rising up around us.
 We just sat, our feet resting on the edges of the packrafts.
 This was the last river of our hectic trip, so the silent floating was welcome.
 James, Jason, Mark and myself were the last ones remaining from the army of eleven that had travelled across the South Island for the past three weeks.
 The others were pulled away from this extraordinary place early to head back to work.

 The goal of our trip was to explore the life of a river.
 We rappelled, slip- slid and sometimes stumbled through New Zealand’s epic canyons and packrafted rivers ranging from class I-III+.

 Canyoning is the sport of travelling through a canyon using a variety of techniques such as walking, scrambling, climbing, jumping, abseiling and swimming.
 Mark seemed to put it best: “It’s like a waterpark for adults”.